fausses fesses sueur

 • Stay hydrated (dehydration kills)

 Ok, let's recap.
-YES, your hormones are like weather vanes and you can (almost) do nothing about it.
+YES, your hormones are weathervanes and there's (almost) nothing you can do about it.

-• Accept your cycles: You are not weird, you are human (and so are your hormones).
+• Accept your cycles: You're not strange, you're human (and so are your hormones).

-• Enjoy summer to explore (if you want), and winter to snuggle up (if you want too).
+• Take advantage of summer to explore (if you want), and of winter to snuggle up (if you want to as well).

-• Listen to your body: If it tells you "cuddle now," listen.
-If it tells you "chocolate + Netflix," listen too.
+• Listen to your body: If it says "cuddle now", listen.
+If it says "chocolate + Netflix", listen to that too.

 • Laugh at your own contradictions: Because deep down, that's real life.
-A mix of uncontrollable desires and velvet pajamas with Trump's face.
+A mix of uncontrollable desires and a velvet pyjama set with Trump's face on it.

-Whether you're the type to have a summer on fire and/or a winter in decline, know one thing: your seasonal libido is 100% natural, 100% explained, and 0% to feel guilty about.
+Whether you're the type who's on fire in summer and/or low in winter, know one thing: your seasonal libido is 100% natural, 100% explainable, and 0% something to feel guilty about.

 Léa